 Social considerations concern how they affect people.
-Fossil fuel power stations need to be built to power factories and so provide people with jobs.
+Fossil fuel power stations may need to be built to power factories and so provide people with jobs.

 Economic considerations involve money.
-Although a particular energy resource is not as harmful to the environment it might be too expensive to produce.
+A particular technology might be less harmful to the environment but be far more expensive to construct or maintain.